 We have studied several consequences of epistemic splitting: for instance, if the program is stratified with respect to subjective literals then it will have a unique world view, at most.
-Another consequence is that constraints only consisting of subjective literals will have a monotonic behaviour, ruling out world views that satisfy the constraint body.
-We have also explored how epistemic splitting may facilitate the simple application of the generate-define-test methodology, well-known in ASP, to the formalisation of conformant planning.
+Another consequence is that constraints only consisting of subjective literals will have a monotonic behaviour, ruling out world views that satisfy the constraint body.8 We have also explored how epistemic splitting may facilitate the simple application of the generate-define-test methodology, well-known in ASP, to the formalisation of conformant planning.
+The application of epistemic specifications to conformat planning was first discussed in [6], though with a more complex formulation due to the lack of epistemic splitting.

-Our study of the main semantics in the literature has shown that only the original semantics (Gelfond, 1991) (G91), and its generalisation (Truszczyński, 2011), satisfy epistemic splitting while the rest of approaches we considered no, as we showed with counterexamples.
-As said in the introduction, a different kind of epistemic splitting had also been proved for G91 in (Watson, 2000), reinforcing the idea that this semantics can be interpreted in a modular way.
+Our study of the main semantics in the literature has shown that only the original semantics [3] (G91), and its generalisation [12], satisfy epistemic splitting while the rest of approaches we considered do not, as we showed with counterexamples.
+As said in the introduction, a different kind of epistemic splitting had also been proved for G91 in [13], reinforcing the idea that this semantics can be interpreted in a modular way.
 Notice that the sets of programs that can be split under these two definitions is incomparable.
 We do not mean with this, however, that G91 is always intuitive.
 As it is well-known, G91 suffers from self-supportedness: for instance, the program consisting of the single rule $p \leftarrow \mathbf{K} p$ yields two world views $[\emptyset]$ and $[\{p\}]$ but the latter justifies p by the mere assumption of $\mathbf{K} p$ without further evidence, something that seems counterintuitive.
 What we claim instead is that G91 has a reasonable behaviour when subjective literals are stratified.
 Unfortunately, later attempts to solve self-supportedness on cyclic epistemic specifications have somehow spoiled that feature.